Windows 11 passkeys

 Create Passkey on Windows 11

-7. Confirm your account credential on Windows Hello.
+7. Confirm your account credentials on Windows Hello.

 Windows Hello Passkey authentication